Size Matters: A Guide to Redtail Catfish Care and Keeping

 Care and keeping in the tank

-1. Temperature: Redtail catfish prefer water temperatures between 72°F to 82°F (22°C to 28°C).
-Keep the water temperature stable within this range to avoid stressing the fish.
+• Temperature: Redtail catfish thrive in water temperatures between 72°F to 82°F (22°C to 28°C).
+Stability within this range is essential to prevent stress.

-3. Ammonia and Nitrite: Both ammonia and nitrite are toxic to fish.
-Make sure the aquarium is cycled and properly established to maintain low levels of ammonia and nitrite (ideally at 0 ppm).
+• Ammonia and Nitrite: Both are toxic to fish; thus, ensuring that the aquarium is properly cycled to maintain levels at 0 ppm is critical.

 Substrate

-Redtail catfish are large, bottom-dwelling fish that prefer a soft and sandy substrate in their aquarium.
-A suitable substrate for redtail catfish should mimic their natural habitat and provide them with a comfortable and safe environment.
-Here are some options for the substrate that are commonly used for redtail catfish:
+Redtail catfish are bottom-dwelling fish that prefer a soft and sandy substrate in their aquarium.
+Choosing the right substrate is essential for their comfort and health.

 Filtration